 In the U.S. the General Services Administration (GSA) sets the per diem rate for each U.S. city and state and for foreign travel.
 Per diem rates change as costs rise, and they vary based on the geographic area in which the employee is traveling.
 Costs for hotels, meals and other typical travel expenses can vary widely from one city to another.

-The per diem rates get updated every year, usually on October 1st.
-The Department of Defense and other federal agencies use the GSA per diem rate table.
-You can check the current per diem rates by going to this General Services Administration webpage: https://www.gsa.gov/travel/plan-book/per-diem-rates .
+The per diem rates get updated every year, usually on October 1st, with the beginning of the U.S. government's fiscal year.
+You can search for per diem rates for locations where you are traveling by going to this GSA Per Diem webpage.

 How to Read the per Diem Rate Table

 The GSA Per Diem Rate Table (CONUS refers to the continental U.S.; OCONUS refers to outside the continental U.S.) information is primarily for U.S. government employees, but it can be used by private employers who want to use the per diem rates.

 The per diem table now is searchable.
 You can search by state and city or by zip code.
 You will see a breakdown of lodging rates by month and the allowable per diem for meals and incidentals at the right.
 Some months may be different.
 Notice that this is the "maximum lodging rate per month, including taxes.

 If your employee is traveling to two cities on the same day, use the rate for the location where the employee sleeps.